Spring cherry blossoms in the University of Washington Quad.

 4. Jefferson Park, Seattle

-There are many reasons to visit Jefferson Park, a gem of a park in the Beacon Hill neighborhood in south Seattle — the views!
+There are many reasons to visit Jefferson Park, a gem of a park in the Beacon Hill neighborhood of Seattle — the views!
 The Olmstead-designed paths!
-Beacon Mountain!
+The incredible playground!
 An additional reason to go in spring is the opportunity to enjoy the lovely cherry trees, originally planted in 1912.
-Another 25 were planted in 2012 to mark the park's 100th anniversary.
+Another 25 were planted in 2012 to mark the park’s 100th anniversary.

 5. Cougar Mountain Regional Wildland Park